cbiffle/brittle-kernel/doc/manual/kor/context.rst

 .. warning:: This method is deprecated.

 Writes a register, by index, in this context.
-Register indices are interpreted as follows:
+Only the registers specified as "callee-save" by the ARM Procedure Call Standard are stored in the context;
+others are stored on the stack.
+Valid register numbers for use with this operation are:

-- 0 - 15: general-purpose registers ``r0`` - ``r15``.
+- 4 - 11: general-purpose registers ``r4`` - ``r11``.
-- 16: program status register.
+- 13: stack pointer.
 - 17: ``BASEPRI``.

 Call